cozis/xJSON/README.md

 ```
 the first lets you specify the memory that the allocator will use to operate, while the second tells the allocator to call `malloc` to get the memory he needs.

-When an `xj_alloc` is instanciated, you can call all of the functions that require you to provide an 'xj_alloc*'.
-All of the objects that those functions return, will be stored in the allocator.
+When an `xj_alloc` is instanciated, you can call all of the functions that require you to provide an `xj_alloc*`.
+The objects that those functions return will be stored in the allocator.
 You deallocate all of the nodes by freeing up the whole allocator using
 ```c
 void xj_alloc_del(xj_alloc *alloc);
 ```